availo/wowza-vhost-loadbalancer/README.md

 <BaseClass>com.availo.wms.plugin.vhostloadbalancer.ServerListenerLoadBalancerSender</BaseClass>
 ```

 The "loadBalancerSenderMonitorClass"-property, also in Server.xml, needs to be
 updated as well.
 New value:
 ```xml
 <Value>com.availo.wms.plugin.vhostloadbalancer.LoadBalancerMonitorVhost</Value>
 ```

+At this point, the basic functionality of the load balancer should be working.

 #### Step 3 (optional)
 While still in Server.xml, you may also add a different weight for the current